Musique

 by a majestic character.
 Others sound mysterious, sinister, like

-is present in most of the themes.
-The orchestrations are very
+present in most of the themes.
+The orchestrations are very well

 ideas”.